-The serious threat posed by weeds will only be effectively and efficiently managed by integrating existing knowledge and innovation with human effort and other resources.
+The serious threat posed by weeds will only be effectively and efficiently managed by integrating existing knowledge and innovation with coordinated human effort and other resources.

 The State Weed Plan provides a framework that encourages and supports people in Western Australia to work together to achieve more effective management of existing weeds and to limit the introduction and establishment of new weed species.
+Implementation of the State Weed Plan will also implement the Environmental Weed Strategy for Western Australia developed in 1999.

-Bioregion: A territory defined by a combination of biological, social and geographic criteria rather than by geopolitical considerations; generally, a system of related, interconnected ecosystems.
+BIOREGION: A territory defined by a combination of biological, social and geographic criteria rather than by geopolitical considerations; generally, a system of related, interconnected ecosystems.